lu-julia/book-recommender/README.md

 pip install -r requirements.txt
 ```

-3. Add the `.env` file to the root directory of the project.

-4. Launch the app
+3. Launch the app
 ```
 streamlit run app.py
 ```

-5. Open your web browser and go to `http://localhost:8501` to access the app.
+4. Open your web browser and go to `http://localhost:8501` to access the app.

 ### Running the app with Docker